-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations from the sale of additional equity or debt financings, or other capital which comes in the form of strategic collaborations, licensing, or other arrangements.
+Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations from the sale of additional equity or debt financings, strategic collaborations, licensing, arrangements or other sources.
 In the event that additional financing is required, we may not be able to raise it on terms acceptable to us, or at all.
 If we raise additional funds through the issuance of equity or convertible preferred stock, it may result in dilution to our existing stockholders.
 Debt financing or preferred equity financing, if available, may result in increased fixed payment obligations, and the existence of securities with rights that may be senior to those of our common stock.
 If we incur indebtedness, we could become subject to covenants that would restrict our operations.